Can Dogs Eat Bottle Gourd (Lauki)? Benefits, Risks & Indian Serving Tips

 Summer (March–June)

 Indian summer heat speeds spoilage of bottle gourd (lauki).
-Serve fresh, never leave it out more than 20 minutes, and refrigerate leftovers fast.
+Serve it freshly prepared, don't leave it sitting for more than 20 minutes, and chill leftovers promptly.

 Monsoon (June–September)